WorkflowConversion/CTDConverter/README.md

 - [Generation of Galaxy ToolConfig files](galaxy/README.md)
 - [Generation of CWL task files](cwl/README.md)

+## Fail Policy while processing several Files
+`CTDConverter` can parse several CTDs and convert them.
+However, the process will be interrupted and an error code will be returned at the first encountered error (e.g., a CTD is not valid, there are missing support files, etc.).

 ## Converting a single CTD
 In its simplest form, the converter takes an input CTD file and generates an output file.
 The following usage of `CTDConverter`: